COVID-19 Update for U.S.

 Where can I go for additional information related to COVID-19 and the ADA?

 In response to the COVID-19 pandemic, EEOC recently updated prior pandemic guidelines for employers on their website: https://www.eeoc.gov/facts/pandemic_flu.html.
-The EEOC also released FAQs regarding COVID-19 and the ADA, which is available at https://www.eeoc.gov/wysk/what-you-should-know-about-covid-19-and-ada-rehabilitation-act-and-other-eeo-laws
+The EEOC also released FAQs regarding COVID-19 and the ADA.
+These were recently updated and we encourage you to review the latest guidance which now includes details on the ADA and vaccinations (see section K) available at: https://www.eeoc.gov/wysk/what-you-should-know-about-covid-19-and-ada-rehabilitation-act-and-other-eeo-laws.

 Accident & Health FAQs